gordonb3/oikomaticz/dzVents/documentation/README.md

 			'at 13:45 on mon,tue',		-- at 13:45 only on Mondays and Tuesdays (english)
 			'on mon,tue',				-- on Mondays and Tuesdays
-			'every hour on sat',		-- you guessed it correctly 'at sunset',				-- uses sunset/sunrise info from Domoticz 'at sunrise',
+			'every hour on sat',		-- you guessed it correctly 'at sunset',				-- uses sunset/sunrise/solarnoon info from Domoticz 'at sunrise',
+			'at solarnoon',				-- <sup>3.0.11</sup>
 			'at civiltwilightstart',	-- uses civil twilight start/end info from Domoticz 'at civiltwilightend',
 			'at sunset on sat,sun',